Disastrous road trip leaves Cubs struggling to stay positive

 "I have a lot of faith in these guys," he said.
 "Once we start hitting.
 I think it's an anomaly moment offensively for us.
 We'll just keep working at it."

 The Cubs aren't taking their predicament lightly.
 Video and cage work is being done.
-While in game at-bats aren't all bad, once runners get in scoring position, the offense shuts down.
+While in-game at-bats haven't all been bad, once runners have gotten into scoring position, the offense has shut down.
 No one knows why.
-The abysmal road trip dropped their batting average even lower, but when you consider history, the Cubs should bounce back.
+The abysmal road trip dropped the team batting average even lower, but when you consider history, the Cubs should bounce back.
 Teams just don't hit that poorly with men in scoring position, not even the bad ones.
 We know the Cubs aren't a bad team; they're just playing like one right now.

 "The game is fickle," Kyle Schwarber said.
 "It will do crazy things."

-Getting shut down by the Dodgers' top ranked pitching staff is one thing, but the Padres have a 4.60 team ERA and that's after keeping the Cubs in check.
+Getting shut down by the Dodgers' top-ranked pitching staff is one thing, but the Padres have a 4.60 team ERA, and that's after keeping the Cubs in check.
 That definitely qualifies as crazy.

 So what can be done?
 In the short term, there probably isn't much.
-Some have wondered if the aforementioned Schwarber belongs in the minors, but even though he's hitting .165, he deserves a chance to break out of his slump, just not batting first or second.
+Some have wondered if Schwarber belongs in the minors.
+But even though he's hitting .165, he deserves a chance to break out of his slump, just not while batting first or second in the lineup.
 Let him watch an inning or two before going to the plate.
 Maddon should hit him seventh until further notice.
-Heyward had mechanical issues, which never got fixed last year, but he didn't disagree the move down in the order didn't hurt him.
+Heyward had mechanical issues, which never got fixed last year, but he admitted that the move down in the order didn't hurt him.

 "There is some benefit to that," Heyward said.
 "The game does come at you a little bit slower.
 And more times than not, you can go up there and react instead of trying to create something [like when batting second].
 As a lefty, I got to watch Anthony Rizzo's at-bats every time.
 You watch the lefties before you and see how they're pitching them."